 8. Retreats and Team Building Events:

 Have some sports events and team building activities, which will help people, relax and be less formal.
-One can also take the team to an outing where food, sports, CEO Addressing, music can be arranged, it is a great way to unwind and be stress free.
-One can get refreshed and rejoin work with new vigour and enthusiasm.
+One can also take the team to an outing where food, sports, CEO Addressing, music can be arranged, it is a great way to unwind and be stress-free.
+One can get refreshed and rejoin work with new vigor and enthusiasm.

 Offer free training for knowledge enhancements or reimburse the cost of the training an employee wants to learn.
 Appreciate the zeal of learning and improvement.

-10. Job rotation based on special skill of employee:
+10. Job rotation based on the special skill of employee:

 An employee with some special skill can be asked to guide some other group of employee.
 This activity will help him feel special due to the knowledge sharing and he will be recognized as a mentor by other staff members, which ultimately gives him a boost.